Xenwar/reacting/README.md

 ## Summary (done)
 - Done, 20 random participants
 - Done, Table that displays the participants.
-- Done, A form to add new row (very basic non-real life validation.)
 - Done, Deletion of a row
 - Done, Sorting each column
 - Done, Deployed online
+- Parially Done, A form to add new row (very basic non-real life validation.)
+- Paritally done, UI design
 - Not done, inline editing
-- Paritally done, UI design